 How to Get to Pandin Lake (Our DIY Itinerary)

 Our primary purpose in visiting San Pablo in Laguna was to meet with the owner of Mameng Derry Coffee Farm.
 But we knew that could happen in just a couple of hours so we planned on taking a side trip to Pandin Lake which is near the farm.

-At around10:00 am, we bid farewell to Kuya Derry and proceeded to the national highway where we waited for a jeep bound to Lake Pandin.
+At around 10:00 am, we bid farewell to Kuya Derry and proceeded to the national highway where we waited for a jeep bound for Lake Pandin.
 If you’re coming from San Pablo City Center, the trip takes 15-20 minutes to reach the jump-off point and the fare is Php 50.
 Don’t forget to tell the driver to drop you off if it’s your first time.

 From the jump-off point, we followed a concrete road that led straight to Pandin Lake.

 1. To get to Pandin Lake, ride on a DLTB Bus bound for Lucena, Quezon City and tell the driver to drop you off SM in San Pablo, Laguna.
 From SM, take a jeep or tricycle bound to the jeepney station of Ilog or Liwi.
 Each jeep departs whenever filled to capacity.
 Don’t forget to tell the driver to drop you off at the jump-off point to Pandin Lake.
 Travel time takes 15-20 minutes while the fare is Php 50.